bparanj/crystal/electronics/zettel/led.md

 Controlling current in an LED circuit is like controlling water flow to a fountain.
 Too little water (current) results in a weak display, while too much can damage the fountain's mechanisms.
 The right amount creates the desired effect safely.

+PENDING

+Check if this experiment will work in Tinkercad

 To explore the relationship between current and LED brightness, conduct this experiment:

 1) Set up a circuit with a variable power supply, an LED, and a current-limiting resistor.
 2) Start with a low current (e.g., 1 mA) and gradually increase it while observing the LED brightness.
 3) Measure the LED's light output using a light meter or a photodiode circuit at different current levels.
 4) Plot a graph of brightness vs. current.
-You'll likely observe that brightness increases roughly linearly with current up to a point, then begins to level off.
+You'll observe that brightness increases roughly linearly with current up to a point, then begins to level off.
 5) Calculate the LED's efficiency (light output / electrical input) at different current levels.

 You may notice that efficiency peaks at a certain current and decreases at higher currents due to heating effects.
 This demonstrates why proper current control is essential for optimal LED performance and longevity.